Panoptikum-social/blog.panoptikum.social/pages/community.md

 A: You can get recommendations based on your subscriptions list ("others that subscribed to this podcast also like ...") and you can post reviews regarding podcasts you have subscribed.

 ### Subscription List
-Q: At the moment listeners send their subscription list to <sonja@panoptikum.io>.
-How will it work in the future?
+Q: What is the subscription list?

-A: The listener will be registered at Panoptikum and after the login an upload function will be available.
+A: Your podcast catcher (for example gPodder) can export the list of your podcast subscriptions (gPodder: Abonnements - zu OPML-Datei exportieren).
+This OPML-file is your subscription list that you can upload to Panoptikum after registration.
 If you upload your subscription list more then once, the latest upload replaces the existing list.

 ## Languages